ayumodark/nvim/README.md

 ```
 return {
   "someone/someplugin", -- pointing to the plugin repo
-  lazy = true, -- force lady laoding
+  lazy = true, -- force lazy laoding
   event = "VimEnter", -- when to load plugin
--- Or
+--OR
-  keys = {} -- load plugin when these keys are pressed
+  keys = {}, -- load plugin when these keys are pressed
+--OR
+  cmd = "somefeature", -- load plugin when this command is executed
   dependencies = {
-"someoneelse/somethingelse", lazy = true, -- load these when starting someplugin
+"someoneelse/somethingelse", lazy = true, -- load these when starting "someplugin"
 }
   opts = {}, -- load plugin default settings
 --OR